-Pete Carroll regrets Seahawks didn’t sign Colin Kaepernick, says another NFL team is interested in him now
+Pete Carroll regrets fact Seahawks didn’t sign Colin Kaepernick, says another team is interested in him now

 The Seahawks in 2018 again thought about signing Kaepernick in the wake of releasing Boykin following his arrest on a domestic violence charge.

-Reports at the time stated that a planned workout was cancelled when Kaepernick would not say if he would continue to kneel for the anthem.
+Reports at the time stated that a planned workout was canceled when Kaepernick would not say if he would continue to kneel for the anthem.
 Other sources have indicated the Seahawks asked a broader question about Kaepernick’s overall plans, which would have included his plans for the anthem.

 Carroll twice Thursday said the Seahawks did not ask specifically about kneeling and noted that the team at that point had already gone through the 2017 season when several Seahawks sat or kneeled during the anthem, including Michael Bennett and Duane Brown.